gonzonieto/tinyapp/README.md

 TinyApp is a URL shortener.

 This is a learning project for week 3 of Lighthouse Labs full-stack web development bootcamp.

-The focus is to learn about:
+The objective is to learn about:

 * HTTP requests and routing
 * Building a web server